Uffyz/tonnelmp/README.md

 ***Gifts:***

 - Searching for gifts with a lot of filters available
+- Get all floor prices for all the gifts / models
 - Buying, listing for sale, cancelling the sale
 - Minting gift, returning it to your telegram account
 - Retrieving gifts sale history